redfieldchristabel/laravel-dockerize/README.md

 The following variants are available for each supported PHP version:

 - `cli`: Command Line Interface PHP with a Debian base.
 Useful for running Artisan commands, scripts, and cron jobs.
+- `cli`: Command Line Interface PHP with a Debian base.
+Useful for running Artisan commands, scripts, and cron jobs.
 - `fpm`: PHP-FPM with a Debian base.
 Ideal for web servers like Nginx or Apache.
-- `fpm-alpine`: PHP-FPM with an Alpine Linux base.
-Combines the benefits of FPM and Alpine.
 - `cli-alpine`: Command Line Interface PHP with an Alpine Linux base.
 CLI variant with a smaller image size.
 ## Filament-Tailored Images